ScooloV/bbpedia/docs/matched_play/guide.md

 10. *Precision Passing:* Make three successful Pass actions over the course of the game.

-11. *Hit *em Hard:* Knock-out or inflict a Casualty! result on two opposition players in the same team turn.
+11. *Hit 'em Hard:* Knock-out or inflict a Casualty! result on two opposition players in the same team turn.

 12. *Just a Little Furthen* Have a player on your team score a touchdown after successfully Rushing into the opposition's End Zone.